ZahidGalea/windtools-mcp/README.md

 The server can be configured with the following environment variables:

-- `DATA_ROOT`: Directorio absoluto donde se almacenarán datos de la base de datos ChromaDB y el caché de modelos.
+- `DATA_ROOT`: Absolute directory where ChromaDB database and model cache will be stored (default: a 'data' directory inside the package)
 - `CHROMA_DB_FOLDER_NAME`: Name of the folder where ChromaDB stores data (default: "default")
 - `SENTENCE_TRANSFORMER_PATH`: Path to the sentence transformer model (default: "jinaai/jina-embeddings-v2-base-code")